 By following these steps you will be on the right path to welcoming your new Russian Blue kitten into your home with minimal stress on you, your kitten & existing pets.

-For your kittens first few days in their new home, it's important to confine your new kitten to one small room.
+For your kitten's first few days in their new home, its important to confine your new kitten to one small room.
 Having a space apart from the rest of the family & any pets you may already have, serves two purposes.
 First, your kitten will have a smaller area to get accustomed to his/her new home and you.
-Give your kitten a secure enclosure of some sort (if a cat carrier is used, cover only the sides with a blanket after disinfecting), this allows them a "kitten cave" they can feel safe in to sleep, or return to if they feel frightened until they feel comfortable enough to come out & explore.
+Give your kitten a secure enclosure of some sort (if a cat carrier is used, cover only the sides with a blanket after disinfecting), this allows them a "kitten cave" they can feel safe in, or return to if they feel frightened until comfortable enough to come out & explore.
 Don't worry this is a very curious breed, they will come out.
-While in their safe room it's important to visit often to offer reassurance & socialization to build up their confidence.
-Prepare the room with an enclosure, clean bedding (a nursery blanket will also be provided with your kitten which will have moms pheromones, this will help calm your kitten, do not wash this blanket until your kitten has settled in), clean food & water bowls placed away from the litter box, toys, scratch post (your kitten has been trained to use a scratch post, it's important to always have one available) & a night light so he/she is never in complete darkness.
+While in their safe room it's important to visit often to offer reassurance & socialization.
+Prepare the room with an enclosure, clean bedding (a nursery blanket will be provided with your kitten which will have mom's pheromones, this will help calm your kitten, do not wash this blanket until your kitten has settled in), clean stainless steel food & water bowls placed away from the litter box, toys, scratching surface (your kitten will be trained to use a scratch post, it's important to always have one available), & a night light so he/she is never in complete darkness.
 More information will be provided prior to delivery.

 INTRODUCING EXISTING FURRY FAMILY MEMBERS: